mwrezha/git-in-depth/README.md

 - Blob
 - Commit

-read [this](https://github.com/nnja/advanced-git/blob/master/exercises/Exercise1-SimpleCommit.md) to know what we talk about
+[here](https://github.com/nnja/advanced-git/blob/master/exercises/Exercise1-SimpleCommit.md) for exercice to know more about what we are talking about
 ```
-rezha@REZHAs-MacBook-Pro git-in-depth-course % tree .git/objects
+% tree .git/objects
 .git/objects
 ├── 58
 │   └── 1caa0fe56cf01dc028cc0b089d364993e046b6